 The Seattle Symphony in 2009.
 Image credit: Dcoetzee/Wikimedia Commons

-The Budapest Festival Orchestra under renowned conductor Ivan Fischer was in New York last week.
+The Budapest Festival Orchestra under renowned conductor Ivan Fischer was in New York at that time.
 It was only after Fischer’s intervention that the trip could go ahead.
-Trump’s travel ban threatened to prevent a cellist, who is an Iraqi and Hungarian citizen, from travelling to the country.
+Trump’s travel ban threatened to prevent a cellist, who is an Iraqi and Hungarian citizen, from traveling to the country.

 The travel ban has been temporarily lifted as court challenges are ongoing.